-Check-In: When checking into a new room at any time, students will check in with their Resident Assistant or the Director of Residence Life for the necessary forms and to receive a room key.
+Check-In: When checking into a new room at any time, students will check in with their Resident Assistant or other Residence Life staff for the necessary forms and to receive a room key.

 Check-Out: When checking out of a room, residents should complete official College check-out procedures.
 Professional staff will assess the room after the resident has moved out.
 Room damage and cleanliness will be assessed, and this may result in additional charges.
 Failure to complete the checkout procedure may result in sanctions.